zio/zio/docs/datatypes/core/zio/zio.md

 R => Either[E, A]
 ```

 This function, which requires an `R`, might produce either an `E`, representing failure, or an `A`, representing success.
-ZIO effects are not actually functions, of course, because they model complex effects, like asynchronous and concurrent effects.
+ZIO effects are not actually functions, of course, they can model synchronous, asynchronous, concurrent, parallel, and resourceful computations.

-ZIO effects model resourceful interaction with the outside world, including synchronous, asynchronous, concurrent, and parallel interaction.

 ZIO effects use a fiber-based concurrency model, with built-in support for
 scheduling, fine-grained interruption, structured concurrency, and high scalability.